 WEIRTON - As a four-year starter on the Weir High girls basketball team, Alyssa Shingle is used to dazzling on the court during games.

 On Feb.
-12, she put on a show before a game.
+12, she put on a show before the opening tip.

 Shingle, a prolific shooter, football kicker, soccer forward, track runner and former center fielder, played the national anthem on her guitar prior to the Red Rider boys game against Indian Creek.